friedice5467/Rouguelike_Player_Generator/README.md

 # Random_Human
-Generates you as a random character with random stats after you enter a name; will add more features later
+Generates you as a random character with random stats after you enter a name; console-based